Titre de section

 Regrettant mon amour et vostre fier desdain.

-The phonic shift from the rounded vowels of os and repos to the closed vowels of accroupie (and to the rhyming vie in the nal line) allows us to hear in the rst instance the trailing «oh» of her regret and in the second the whining «ayy» of her self-reproach.
+The phonic shift from the rounded vowels of os and repos to the closed vowels of accroupie (and to the rhyming vie in the final line) allows us to hear in the first instance the trailing «oh» of her regret and in the second the whining «ayy» of her self-reproach.
 In the poem’s conclusion, the speaker formulates his advice to Hélène:

 Vivez, si m’en croyez, n’attendez à demain: